nlimpert/crosscut/guideline.rst

    -  :rst:`.. code-block::` (caption)
    -  :rst:`.. literalinclude::` (TODO: linenos)

+- Wording

+   80001.
+      Use "computer" instead of "PC"

 -  All allowed constructs are:

    -  Lists unordered, ordered (Limit to 1. a. ...???)